 The Dissertation Defense Committee consists of the mentor, a second reader (normally from the Wheaton BTS department), an external reader, and the Coordinator of the student's major field (Theological Studies or Biblical Studies), who will act as the Dissertation Defense Committee Chair.
 In the event that the Coordinator is either the supervisor or second reader of the student's dissertation, the coordinator of the alternate field or the Chair of the Ph.D.
 Committee will serve as Chair.
 The mentor works closely with the student throughout the production of the dissertation, offering regular guidance regarding the direction and content of the work.
 In consultation with their student, mentors should invite a BTS faculty member who can complement the strengths of the mentor in the chosen dissertation area to serve as second reader.
 The second reader will approve the dissertation proposal.
-The degree to which the second reader is involved in offering advice to the student will depend on the reader, the mentor, and the student.
+The degree to which the student.
 The external reader will be chosen toward the end of the dissertation process by the mentor in consultation with the field Coordinator.
 The student will not be notified of the identity of the external reader until a defense copy has been submitted.
 The external reader and field coordinators are normally not involved until a defense draft of the entire dissertation is produced.